Publish With Us

-Volumes with multiple editors: Assign the tasks below and let your in-house editor know who is responsible for each of the stages.
+Volumes with multiple editors: Assign the tasks below and let your Acquisitions Editor know who is responsible for each of the stages.
 Or, if you are each responsible for certain chapters, please provide a list specifying which editors are responsible for which chapters.
 Refer to chapters by both chapter number and author name, not by title.
-If the chapters are to be reviewed by all the editors, assign one editor to collate all changes and communicate these to the in-house editor.
+If the chapters are to be reviewed by all the editors, assign one editor to collate all changes and communicate these to the in-house Acquisitions Editor.

 Notify contributors of the schedule so that they may plan accordingly.
-Notify the in-house editor of all planned extended absences.
+Notify your Acquisitions Editor of all planned extended absences.
 Please provide a list of all contributors' e-mail addresses.
 Be sure to ask contributors to inform you of changes to their contact information.
 Having multiple contributors often increases the length of time that it takes to bring a manuscript to the stage that it is ready for submission.
 There might be many months between the time you have "finalized" the chapters of your most efficient contributors and those of the contributors who tend to procrastination.
-Even the most meticulously edited chapter is likely to elicit a few queries from your in-house editor; if you intend to have the contributors respond to the in-house editor's comments, it will be important in avoiding delays in production that you have not lost touch with those first, more efficient contributors.
+Even the most meticulously edited chapter is likely to elicit a few queries from your in-house editor.
+If you intend to have the contributors respond to the in-house editor's comments, it will be important in avoiding delays in production that you have not lost touch with those first, more efficient contributors.

 Ensure that all illustrations are submitted in the required format.
 As the volume editor, you are responsible for ensuring that all illustrations submitted meet the requirements.
-Please review the artwork guidelines as early as possible and contact the in-house editor if you have any questions.
+Please review the artwork guidelines as early as possible and contact the Acquisitions Editor if you have any questions.